 Calcific Tendonitis is a relatively common shoulder condition.
-It has a peak age of onset of 40 years of age.
+It has a peak onset age of 40 years of age.
 It affects women more commonly than men.
 The most commonly affected of the rotator cuff tendons is the supraspinatus tendon.

 THEORIES ON CAUSES

-There are two theories as to how the calcium comes to be deposited in the tendon.
-One theory is that calcium is deposited into degenerate areas of tendon that act as a focus for the calcium to form within the tendon.
-The other theory is that calcium is deposited within areas of tendon with low blood flow and a degree of hypoxia.
+There are two theories as to how calcium is deposited in the tendon.
+One theory suggests that degenerate areas of tendon act as a focus for the calcium to form within the tendon.
+The other theory claims that calcium is deposited within areas of tendon with low blood flow and a degree of hypoxia.